apache/pulsar/site2/docs/deploy-bare-metal-multi-cluster.md

 ## Service discovery

-[Clients](getting-started-clients.md) connecting to Pulsar brokers need to be able to communicate with an entire Pulsar instance using a single URL.
+[Clients](getting-started-clients.md) connecting to Pulsar brokers need to communicate with an entire Pulsar instance using a single URL.
 Pulsar provides a built-in service discovery mechanism that you can set up using the instructions immediately below.

-You can also use your own service discovery system if you want.
-If you use your own system, you only need to satisfy just one requirement: when a client performs an HTTP request to an [endpoint](reference-configuration.md) for a Pulsar cluster, such as `http://pulsar.us-west.example.com:8080`, the client needs to be redirected to *some* active broker in the desired cluster, whether via DNS, an HTTP or IP redirect, or some other means.
+You can also use your own service discovery system .
+If you use your own system, you only need to satisfy just one requirement: when a client performs an HTTP request to an [endpoint](reference-configuration.md) for a Pulsar cluster, such as `http://pulsar.us-west.example.com:8080`, the client needs to be redirected to some active brokers in the desired cluster, whether via DNS, an HTTP or IP redirect, or some other means.

-> #### Service discovery already provided by many scheduling systems
+> **Service discovery already provided by many scheduling systems**
 > Many large-scale deployment systems, such as [Kubernetes](deploy-kubernetes), have service discovery systems built in.
 If you run Pulsar on such a system, you may not need to provide your own service discovery mechanism.

 ### Service discovery setup

-The service discovery mechanism that included with Pulsar maintains a list of active brokers, which stored in ZooKeeper, and supports lookup using HTTP and also the [binary protocol](developing-binary-protocol.md) of Pulsar.
+The service discovery mechanism included with Pulsar maintains a list of active brokers, which is stored in ZooKeeper, and supports lookup using HTTP and also the [binary protocol](developing-binary-protocol.md) of Pulsar.

 To get started setting up the built-in service of discovery of Pulsar, you need to change a few parameters in the [`conf/discovery.conf`](reference-configuration.md#service-discovery) configuration file.
 Set the [`zookeeperServers`](reference-configuration.md#service-discovery-zookeeperServers) parameter to the ZooKeeper quorum connection string of the cluster and the [`configurationStoreServers`](reference-configuration.md#service-discovery-configurationStoreServers) setting to the [configuration store](reference-terminology.md#configuration-store) quorum connection string.